AdobeDocs/experience-manager-65.en/help/communities/tagcloud.md

 ## Change Display of Social Tag Cloud {#change-display-of-social-tag-cloud}

-To edit the display of the **Social Tag Cloud**, enter [Design Mode](../../help/sites-authoring/default-components-designmode.md) and double click on the placed `Social Tag Cloud` component to open a dialog with an additional tab.
+To edit the display of the **Social Tag Cloud**, enter [Design Mode](../../help/sites-authoring/default-components-designmode.md) and double-click on the placed `Social Tag Cloud` component to open a dialog with an additional tab.

 Using the **[!UICONTROL Social Tag Cloud (Design)]** tab, specify how tags are displayed.
 A tag may be a simple tag, a single word in the default namespace, or a hierarchical taxonomy: